premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- An exception path is an unintended path through the system usually as a result of missing information or system availability issues.
+- An exception path is an unintended path through the system usually because of missing information or system availability issues.
 - Exception paths represent an undesirable path to the user.
 - However, even though the exception path has occurred the system should still react in a way that recovers the flow and provides some useful information to the user.